Beam-driven Electron Cyclotron Harmonic and Electron Acoustic Waves as Seen in Particle-In-Cell Simulations

 \justifying

 \authors{Xu Zhang, Xin An, Vassilis Angelopoulos , Anton Artemyev , Xiao-Jia Zhang , Ying-Dong Jia } \correspondingauthor{Xu Zhang}{xuzhang@igpp.ucla.edu}

-\begin{keypoints} \item Electron cyclotron harmonic (ECH) and whistler-mode waves are excited by an electron beam in a 2-D particle-in-cell simulation. \item Beam electrons are thermalized and cold electrons are accelerated through resonant interactions with ECH and whistler-mode waves. \item When $\omega_{pe}/\omega_{ce}$ increases, ECH wave intensity increases while whistler-mode wave intensity decreases. \end{keypoints}
+\begin{keypoints} \item Electron cyclotron harmonic (ECH) and electron acoustic waves are excited by an electron beam in a 2-D particle-in-cell simulation. \item Beam electrons are thermalized and cold electrons are accelerated through resonant interactions with ECH and electron acoustic waves. \item When $\omega_{pe}/\omega_{ce}$ increases, ECH wave intensity increases while electron acoustic wave intensity decreases. \end{keypoints}